superseriousbusiness/gotosocial/docs/getting_started/installation/metal.md

 ## Login

 You should now be able to log in to your instance using the email address and password of the account you just created.
-We recommend using [Semaphore](https://semaphore.social) or [Tusky](https://tusky.app) for this.

 ## (Optional) Enable the systemd service